Sultan Alam Shah School: History

+There have been discussion to move the school when Kuala Lumpur were partioned from Selangor.
+In 1990, Muhammad Muhammad Taib, Menteri Besar of Selangor have proposed to move the school to Kuala Selangor.
+This however did not materialized.

-The idea of moving SAS from Cheras to Putrajaya had sparked from the aspiration of the fourth Prime Minister, Tun Dr Mahathir Mohamad to have an elite world-class school located in Malaysia’s new administrative capital, Putrajaya.
+Later, Prime Minister, Tun Dr Mahathir Mohamad proposed to move the school to Malaysia's new administrative capital, Putrajaya.
 The meeting between Mahathir and the former Secretary General of the Ministry of Finance, Tan Sri Samsuddin Hitam had led to the realisation of this idea.
 A 24-hectare land was approved as the site for SAS’ new campus.
-Construction works started in early 2001, and ended on 26 April 2003.
+Construction works started in early 2001, and ended in 2003.
 At the size of 142000 m2, the overall cost amounted to RM 54 million, which was considered the most expensive SBP ever built in Malaysia.
 The school gradually shifted from the Cheras campus to Putrajaya to make way for the oncoming opening ceremony.